github/codeql/change-notes/1.25/analysis-javascript.md

   - `Parameter.flow()` now gets the correct data flow node for a parameter.
 Previously this had a result, but the node was disconnected from the data flow graph.
   - `ParameterNode.asExpr()` and `.getAstNode()` now gets the parameter's AST node, whereas previously it had no result.
   - `Expr.flow()` now has a more meaningful result for destructuring patterns.
 Previously this node was disconnected from the data flow graph.
 Now it represents the values being destructured by the pattern.
+* The global data-flow and taint-tracking libraries now model indirect parameter accesses through the `arguments` object in some cases, which may lead to additional results from some of the security queries, particularly "Prototype pollution in utility function".